Falling in love with someone abroad often feels magical, showing that love indeed knows no boundaries – literally and metaphorically speaking.

 - Extreme negativity about LDRs from friends and family – Few people within your circle might have tried their luck in long-distance relationships and failed miserably.
 And they may try to impose the fear and negativity on you of pursuing the same.
 As you keep conversing with them, you may be tempted to cave in to their persuasions to drop your potential soulmate.

 - Discomfort with the needed sacrifices – Often, LDRs require sacrifice beyond the “normal close relationships.”
 You may have to spend extra money to meet the other person.
-You may also have to deal with jet lag, travel sickness, or anxiety just to make things work.
+You may also have to deal with jet lag, travel sickness, or anxiety just to make you LDR work.
 It gets to a point where you start questioning your efforts and how worthy of them the relationship is.

 Determine the specific challenges that currently apply to your case and the potential ones that might arise in the future.
 Make close and considerable evaluations and then decide to do all you can to make them work if you feel like you just met the one you have been looking for all your life.